christienetto/HSL-Suomenlinna-Traffic-Predictor/README.md

 2. src - contains the code for the machine learning model and its predictions, as well as the code for the creation of the map for our website.
 3. The code for application
-4. The final HSL Suomenlinna planner report
+4. The final HSL Suomenlinna Ferry Predictor technical report

 ## Instalation of the Program